defoltem/passman/README.md

 # passman
 Password manager.
-It hasn't any crypto protection!!! (for now)
+It protected be AES.
 # Reqirement
 - gcc
 - ncurses